ARMmbed/mbed-access-point/README.md

 To use the pre-built image:

 1. Download the mbed Access Point [image!](binaries/openwrt-mbedap-v2.0.0-brcm2708-bcm2709-rpi-2-ext4-sdcard.img).
-1. Install the image on a mirco-SD card.
+1. Install the image on a Mirco-SD card.
 This [link](https://www.raspberrypi.org/documentation/installation/installing-images/) provides step by step instructions.
-1. Insert the mirco-SD card into the Raspberry Pi's mirco-SD card slot.
+1. Insert the Mirco-SD card into the Raspberry Pi's Mirco-SD card slot.

 #### Generating an image from source